-Note: We have a 2022 update on the Zoloft lawsuits at the bottom of this post.
-The rest of the post was written seven years ago in 2015 when there were high hopes for the class action Zoloft lawsuit.
+Note: We have a January 2023 update on the Zoloft lawsuits at the bottom of this post.
+The rest of the post was written eight years ago in 2015 when there were high hopes for the class action Zoloft lawsuit.

 Depression treatment is essential.
 This is especially true during pregnancy.
 Untreated depression can have harmful effects on both the mother and the baby.
 But we are learning more about the use of antidepressants and the increased risk of problems for the baby.